Ujjwal-Ruhal/Python-Development/Internship Task for Python Development/README.md

 <pre>
 Welcome to the Python Development Internship Program!
     You are required to complete any 2 out of 3 levels (Level 1, 2, or 3).
-These levels are designed to <br> suit your schedule and make the learning journey engaging and rewarding.
+These levels are designed to suit your schedule and make the learning journey engaging and rewarding.

     Note: Completing any one task from Level 3 can improve your chances of receiving a stipend.
     <h3>Now, let's get started with the tasks!</h3>